Chihehehe/my-restaurant/README.md

 ## Description

-This is a comprehensive delivery service application that includes two main interfaces: one for customers and one for restaurants.
-The backend handles the API requests and database interactions.
+This is a comprehensive delivery service application with two main interfaces: one for customers and one for restaurants.
+The backend handles API requests and database interactions.

 ## Repository Structure